 Ion Torrent’s first instrument, the Ion Personal Genome Machine (PGM), is the least expensive next generation sequencer on the market, with a list price of approximately $50k and individual runs costing in the range of $300 to $750.
 Given its output capability (currently up to 1Gb) and speed of runs (2 hours), it is being targeted towards smaller genomes and targeted sequencing.
 It uses disposable chips which come in three varieties of increasing output (see table below).
 While the read length (currently at 200b) will almost certainly improve over time, it appears that the number of sensors (and, therefore, reads) has likely maxed out.

 In September 2012 Ion Torrent launched their follow on system, the Ion Proton, which allows for larger chips with higher densities needed for exome and whole genome sequencing.
 The Ion Proton is substantially more expensive at $149k, but is capable of generating much larger outputs.
-The first chip, the PI is said to be able to generate 10Gb per run (pending independent confirmation) while the PII (March-2013) should eventually be able to generate ~100Gb per run (but it should be noted that they have downgraded their claims to 20-30Gb per run at launch).
+The first chip, the PI, is able to generate ~10Gb per run while the PII (currently slated for mid-2014) should eventually be able to generate ~100Gb per run (but it should be noted that they have downgraded their claims to 20-30Gb per run at launch).
 Ion Torrent has even announced the PIII chip which will double the number of sensors, generating ~200Gb per run.
 However, given the difficulties they've had releasing the PII (and the lack of any progress updates), it is unclear when the PIII might be launched.

 |PGM 314||PGM 316||PGM 318||PI||PII